Mango butter benefits for skin: what the research shows

 Mango butter is a smooth, pale plant fat pressed from the kernel of the mango seed (Mangifera indica).
 In skincare and shaving products it's valued as a balanced, medium-weight emollient — richer than kokum, lighter than cocoa.
-Here's what the research describes.
+Here's what the research describes about its benefits for skin, how it compares to shea and cocoa, and how it behaves in a soap.

 What is mango butter?

-Mango butter is roughly balanced between stearic and oleic acids, which is why it lands in the middle on texture: firm enough to add structure, soft enough to feel smooth and non-waxy on the skin.
-That balance makes it a versatile all-rounder in a fat blend.
+Mango butter is pressed from the kernel inside the mango seed (Mangifera indica).
+Its defining trait is a fatty-acid profile that's roughly balanced between stearic and oleic acids, with smaller amounts of palmitic and others.
+That balance is why it lands in the middle on texture — firm enough to add structure to a formula, soft enough to feel smooth and non-waxy on the skin.
+In a soap, that same profile contributes both firmness and a smooth, conditioned lather.

 What the research describes

-Reviews characterise mango butter as an emollient that softens the surface of the skin and helps hold moisture there.
-As with any cosmetic butter, we describe how it behaves rather than claiming a medical outcome — it's a smooth, conditioning fat, widely used because it suits a broad range of skin types.
+Published cosmetic reviews characterise mango butter as an emollient that softens the surface of the skin and helps hold moisture there.
+Research also notes its antioxidant constituents, including naturally occurring vitamin E. As with any cosmetic butter, we describe how it behaves rather than claiming a medical outcome — it's a smooth, conditioning fat, widely used because it suits a broad range of skin types.

 Mango vs shea vs cocoa butter